dotnet/docs/docs/machine-learning/tutorials/sentiment-analysis.md

 ---
 # Tutorial: Use ML.NET in a sentiment analysis binary classification scenario

-This sample tutorial illustrates using ML.NET to create a sentiment classifier via a .NET Core console application using C# in Visual Studio 2017.
+This sample tutorial illustrates using ML.NET to create a sentiment classifier to predict either positive or negative sentiment via a .NET Core console application using C# in Visual Studio 2017.
+In the world of machine learning, this type of prediction is known as binary classification.

 > [!NOTE]
 > This topic refers to ML.NET, which is currently in Preview, and material may be subject to change.
 For more information, visit [the ML.NET introduction](https://www.microsoft.com/net/learn/apps/machine-learning-and-ai/ml-dotnet).